trothr/best/SSH.md

 ## SSH Clients

 There are many SSH client programs available.
-In this document we'll discuss only three: PuTTY, SecureCRT, and OpenSSH.
+In this document we'll discuss only three: PuTTY, SecureCRT, and OpenSSH, and we will only discuss the third at any length.

 PuTTY is a multi-protocol client and terminal emulator.
 It can connect using wired communication lines (e.g., COM1:),